 However, if you have an existing/outstanding calamity loan from Pag-IBIG, you’ll only receive the difference between 80% of your total savings and the outstanding loan balance.

 3. Capacity to pay – which means your loanable amount will be based on how much you earn.
 Upon applying the deductions to pay for the loan, your net take-home pay must not fall below the recommended minimum amount stated in the company policy or the General Appropriation Act, whichever is applicable.

-How much is the interest rate for Pag IBIG Calamity Loan?
+How Much Is the Interest Rate for Pag IBIG Calamity Loan?

 Taking into consideration the unfortunate situation the borrowers are in, the Pag-IBIG Fund offers the calamity loan with a 5.95% interest rate per annum, the lowest rate in the market.
 Note that the same interest rate applies during the grace period of three months.

-What are the requirements for Pag IBIG Calamity Loan Application?
+What Are the Requirements for Pag IBIG Calamity Loan Application?

 The borrower must submit the following requirements to any Pag-IBIG Fund office:

 1. Duly accomplished Pag-IBIG Calamity Loan Application Form or CLAF (available at Pag-IBIG website and offices).